burkeholland/deno-first-look/lessons/getting-to-know/first-program.md

 Welcome to Deno 🦕
 ```

 Notice that first Deno downloads the file, then it sends it through the compiler/transpiler, then executes it.
 Normally, we would consider this a highly dangerous thing to do, because we don't know what this file is or what it might attempt!
-But because Deno will not allow any program to access your files system, the net or do virually anything else without your permission, this is ok.
+But because Deno will not allow any program to access your files system, the net or do virtually anything else without your permission, this is ok.

 But where is this file downloaded to?
 For that, we need to go back to the cache.